Effective and Efficient Dropout for Deep Convolutional Neural Networks: Introduction

-Recent applications of dropout in convolutional neural networks\cite{he2016deep,zagoruyko2016wide,huang2016densely} fail to obtain significant performance improvement.
-Dropout~\cite{srivastava2014dropout,hinton2012improving} is initially introduced in fully connected layers~\cite{krizhevsky2012imagenet} of neural networks.
-Recent CNN models replace the fully connected layers with a global average pooling layer~\cite{lin2013network}.
-Many CNNs have tried to apply dropout to convolution layers.
-For instance, WRN~\cite{zagoruyko2016wide} applies a dropout layer between the convolution layers in each residual convolutional building block.
-Dropout used in these CNNs is still on the neuron level, which turns out to be less effective.
-For example, even negative effects are observed~\cite{he2016identity} when applying dropout in the identity mapping part of the residual block in ResNet~\cite{he2016deep}.
-The effect of dropout in CNNs is further diminished by the introduction of other regularization techniques such as data augmentation and batch normalization~\cite{ioffe2015batch}.
+However, recent attempts to apply dropout to convolutional neural networks~\cite{he2016deep,zagoruyko2016wide,huang2016densely} (CNNs) fail to obtain noticeable performance improvement.
+Initially, dropout~\cite{srivastava2014dropout,hinton2012improving} is introduced to fully connected layers~\cite{krizhevsky2012imagenet}, which are however replaced by a global average pooling layer~\cite{lin2013network} thereafter.
+Many attempts have also been made to apply dropout to convolution layers.
+For instance, WRN~\cite{zagoruyko2016wide} applies a dropout layer between two wide convolution layers of the residual block and reports improved accuracy.
+However, dropout for these CNNs is still adopted at the neuron level, which turns out to be less effective.
+Even detrimental effects are observed~\cite{he2016identity} when introducing dropout to the identity mapping of the residual block in ResNet~\cite{he2016deep}.
+The effectiveness of dropout for CNNs is further reduced by the introduction of other regularization techniques such as data augmentation and batch normalization~\cite{ioffe2015batch} in particular.

-To better integrate dropout into CNNs, we revisit the existing dropout methods applied at different structural levels, namely neuron, channel, path and layer level.
-By analogy with standard dropout in the neuron level, we present a unified framework to analyze the four dropout methods.
-They are denoted as drop-neuron, drop-channel, drop-path and drop-layer for the neuron, channel, path and layer level dropout respectively.
-To appreciate the reason why existing dropout methods fail when they are applied to convolutional layers of CNNs, we investigate the interaction between dropout and other techniques involved in training CNNs, including data augmentation and batch normalization~\cite{ioffe2015batch}.
-We attribute the failure of standard dropouts to the increase of variance from random deactivation of the basic components, e.g. neurons in drop-neuron and channels in drop-channel, which conflicts with the essence of the batch normalization layer following each convolutional layer.